 It will feature the ability to chain together multiple instances of it across multiple hosts to manage the synchronization of various asynchronous rsync operations.

 In this scenario there are two instances of the backupmanager running.
 The first on the local_desktop and the second on backup_a.
-The instances can be configured to block on another instance of the backupmanager so as not to overwrite data that is already being rsynced.
+A backupmanager instance can be configured to block on another instance of the backupmanager so as not to overwrite data that is already being rsynced.

 Continuing with this example; when backupmanager instance-2 is running (rsyncing data to backup_b), it will write a lock file in a known location. backupmanager instance-1 will be configured to look for the aforementioned lock file when it runs its regularly scheduled rsync job.
 If backupmanager instance-1 finds the lock file when it starts its rsync job it will wait a configurable amount of time before re-checking for the existence of the lock file.
 It will continue checking until it no longer finds the lock file and will then proceed rsyncing its data from local_desktop to backup_a.

 # Schedule on which we want these jobs to run.
-Uses the same # syntax as a standard Linux cron job. cron_schedule: '* * * * *' # Directory into which we will write a pid file.
+Uses the same # syntax as a standard Linux cron job. cron_schedule: '* * * * *' # The rsync implementation to use.
+Currently, this only # runs on a (modern) Linux distro.
+If anyone needs it, I can # include a pure Python implementation of rsync. # Default: linux_native # rsync_impl: linux_native # Directory into which we will write a pid file.
 This will # prevent two instances of the application running at the same # time.
 Default is /var/run/backupmanager pid_file_dir: /var/run/backupmanager # List of rsync jobs.
-Each job will contain a list of source # and destination dirs/files to be rsynced. jobs: - id: local_desktop_to_backup_a # The user that we will use to make the rsync connection to # the host user: root host: backup_a.example.com # Optional overriding SSH port port: 22000 # Definitions to any arbitrary number of lock files that # this process will create and manage on either the # localhost or any remote.
-The lockfiles will indicate that # this process is running the rsync job defined lock_files: - type: local path: /var/run/backupmanager/local_desktop_to_backup_a - type: remote host: backup_a.example.com # Optional overriding SSH port port: 22000 path: /var/run/backupmanager/local_desktop_to_backup_a # Optional configuration that tells the backup manager that # it will block on a lockfile on the remote host. blocks_on: - type: remote # The user name taht we will use to connect to the # remote host user: root host: backup_a.example.com # Optional overriding SSH port port: 22000 lock_file_path: /var/run/some-lock-file # Amount of time in seconds to wait to retry wait_time: 300 # There can also be any number of other lock files on # the localhost on which we will also block - type: local lock_file_path: /lockfile/on/localhost wait_time: 300 # List of source:dest dirs/files to rsync syncs: - source: /source/path dest: /path/on/remote/host opts: - "-av" - "--delete" - "--exclude '.cache'" - "--exclude 'Downloads'"
+Each job will contain a list of source # and destination dirs/files to be rsynced. jobs: - id: local_desktop_to_backup_a # The user that we will use to make the rsync connection to # the dest host user: root host: backup_a.example.com # Optional overriding SSH port port: 22000 # Definitions to any arbitrary number of lock files that # this process will create and manage on either the # localhost or any remote.
+The lockfiles will indicate that # this process is running the rsync job defined lock_files: - type: local path: /var/run/backupmanager/local_desktop_to_backup_a - type: remote host: backup_a.example.com user: root # Optional overriding SSH port port: 22000 path: /var/run/backupmanager/local_desktop_to_backup_a # Optional configuration that tells the backup manager that # it will block on a lockfile on the remote host. blocks_on: - type: remote # The user name that we will use to connect to the # remote host user: root host: backup_a.example.com # Optional overriding SSH port port: 22000 lock_file_path: /var/run/some-lock-file # Amount of time in seconds to wait to retry wait_time: 300 # There can also be any number of other lock files on # the localhost on which we will also block - type: local lock_file_path: /lockfile/on/localhost wait_time: 300 # List of source:dest dirs/files to rsync syncs: - source: /source/path dest: /path/on/remote/host opts: - "-av" - "--delete" - "--exclude '.cache'" - "--exclude 'Downloads'"